Last Updated on March 2, 2021 by Shaun Snapp

 “HANA does, in fact, support ANSI standard SQL syntax, as well as MDX.
 Just like Oracle extended the ANSI standard with their PL/SQL procedural language, SAP has extended the ANSI standard support in HANA with SQLScript, a procedural language that allows you to write programs with logic not possible to implement in the single-statement SQL language.”

 “HANA allows you to manage your data as you choose in either column stores, row stores, or a combination of the two.
 (Plus other stores/models) Oracle’s claim that you must load data into the row store, and then migrate to the column store, is false.
 Not to mention their claim that columnar data must be migrated back to the row store to be updated and then back to the column store to be queried.
 This is simply not how HANA works at all.”

 The bottom line: HANA is a next generation solution that replaces many of the tired, legacy products that Oracle continues to re-label as “innovative”.

 None of HANA’s claims related to innovation regarding HANA have held up.
-It is highly unlikely that SAP, with its far lower database expertise, came up with a better way to manage row and column data that Oracle.
+It is improbable that SAP, with its far lower database expertise, came up with a better way to manage row and column data than Oracle.
 But the point is moot because performing OLAP and OLTP from the database is both not a critical requirement for companies, and no database can perform OLAP and OLTP optimally for both.